 ‘Everyone is welcome here.
 We aim to be an inclusive community proclaiming Christ's gospel of love.
 We will strive to make this a place where anyone can explore the possibility of faith.
 We celebrate the traditions of both Anglican and United Reformed churches.
 We offer St Luke’s as a special resource for the neighbour-hood, at the same time recognising that the heart of the building is a place of worship and prayer for everyone.

 Together we affirm our strong commitment to work with people of other denominations and those of other world faiths.’

 St. Peter's Church, Castle Street

 St Peter’s Church is located just across the road from St. Giles’ Church.
 Christians have been worshipping here for well over a thousand years.
-Care of the church is shared with The Churches Conservation Trust and Kettle's Yard Gallery.
+Care of the church is shared with The Churches Conservation Trust, the Ascension Parish and Kettle's Yard Gallery.
 The building is open as a place of quiet prayer and sometimes used for exhibitions.
 Throughout the year special festivals are celebrated at St. Peter’s, and it is a quiet, sacred space for us all to use.

 Castle St. Methodist Church

 Castle Street Methodist Church is a living and lively church with a congregation that spans the whole age range from small babies to 100 years.
 It is an inclusive congregation – young and old; single, married or divorced; people of every race, language, sexual persuasion can all feel at home.
 At Castle Street you can be sure that you would arrive as a stranger and depart as a valued friend.